 Research Legal Concepts

-Presumed Innocent delves into the intricacies of the legal system.
+Presumed Innocent digs into the intricacies of the legal system.
 To fully appreciate the novel, it is helpful to have a basic understanding of legal concepts such as the presumption of innocence, the burden of proof, and the rules of evidence.
 Researching these concepts can enhance your understanding of the trial and the legal arguments presented.

 Discuss with Others